Brenda Blethyn: 2011–2023: Vera and other roles

 In May 2011, Blethyn began playing the title role in ITV's crime drama series Vera as the Northern character Vera Stanhope, a nearly retired detective chief inspector obsessive about her work and driven by her own demons, based on the novels of Ann Cleeves.
 Initially broadcast to mixed reviews, it has since received favourable reviews, with Chitra Ramaswamy from The Guardian writing in 2016: "Blethyn is the best thing about Vera [...]
 She has the loveliest voice, at once girlish and gruff.
 Her face is kind but means business.
 Not many actors can pull off shambolic but effective but Blethyn can do it with a single, penetrating glance from beneath that hat."
 Averaging up to nine million people per episode in the United Kingdom, Vera became one of the most watched British dramas of the 2010s.
-Blethyn, who received the 2017 RTS North East & Border Television Award for her performance, portrayed Stanhope in 14 series of the show, until its cancellation in January 2025.
+Blethyn, who received the 2017 RTS North East & Border Television Award for her performance, portrayed Stanhope in 14 series of the show, until it ended in January 2025.

 Blethyn's only film of 2011 was the Christmas drama My Angel about a boy looking for an angel to save his mother after an accident.
-Shot in Northwood for less than £2 million, My Angel scooped best film, newcomer, director and screenplay, plus best actor and actress for Blethyn and Spall at the Monaco International Film Festival.
-In 2012 Blethyn starred opposite singer Tom Jones and actress Alison Steadman in the short film King of the Teds, directed by Jim Cartwright, as part of Sky Arts Playhouse Presents series.
+Shot in Northwood for less than £2million, My Angel scooped best film, newcomer, director and screenplay, plus best actor and actress for Blethyn and Spall at the Monaco International Film Festival.
+In 2012, Blethyn starred opposite singer Tom Jones and actress Alison Steadman in the short film King of the Teds, directed by Jim Cartwright, as part of Sky Arts Playhouse Presents series.
 She played an old flame who gets in touch with a former boyfriend by Facebook, introducing tensions and doubts from 40 years before.

 Blethyn along with her cast and crew of Two Men in Town (2014) at the 2014 Berlin Film Festival.